OWASP/safetypes/README.md

 ## Extensibility
 The library contains useful classes ready to be used, but it is also easily extensible for customisation.
-Every special class in the library is in a hierarchy extending AbstractSafeType.java.
+Every special class in the library is in a hierarchy extending SafeType.java.
 This abstract class has two methods:

 ```